Sparse Spatial Transformers for Few-Shot Learning: Abstract

 \section{Abstract}

-Learning from limited data is a challenging task since the scarcity of data leads to a poor generalization of the trained model.
-The classical global pooled representation is likely to lose useful local information.
-Recently, many few shot learning methods address this challenge by using deep descriptors and learning a pixel-level metric.
-However, using deep descriptors as feature representations may lose the contextual information of the image.
-And most of these methods deal with each class in the support set independently, which cannot sufficiently utilize discriminative information and task-specific embeddings.
-In this paper, we propose a novel Transformer based neural network architecture called Sparse Spatial Transformers (SSFormers), which can find task-relevant features and suppress task-irrelevant features.
-Specifically, we first divide each input image into several image patches of different sizes to obtain dense local features.
+{Learning from limited data is challenging because data scarcity leads to a poor generalization of the trained model.
+A classical global pooled representation will probably lose useful local information.
+Many few-shot learning methods have recently addressed this challenge using deep descriptors and learning a pixel-level metric.
+However, using deep descriptors as feature representations may lose image contextual information.
+Moreover, most of these methods independently address each class in the support set, which cannot sufficiently use discriminative information and task-specific embeddings.
+In this paper, we propose a novel transformer-based neural network architecture called sparse spatial transformers (SSFormers), which finds task-relevant features and suppresses task-irrelevant features.
+Particularly, we first divide each input image into several image patches of different sizes to obtain dense local features.
 These features retain contextual information while expressing local information.
-Then, a sparse spatial transformer layer is proposed to find spatial correspondence between the query image and the entire support set to select task-relevant image patches and suppress task-irrelevant image patches.
-Finally, we propose an image patch matching module to calculate the distance between dense local representations to determine which category the query image belongs to in the support set.
-Extensive experiments on popular few-shot learning benchmarks show that our method achieves the state-of-the-art performance.
-Our code is available at \url{https://github.com/chenhaoxing/SSFormers}.
+Then, a sparse spatial transformer layer is proposed to find spatial correspondence between the query image and the full support set to select task-relevant image patches and suppress task-irrelevant image patches.
+Finally, we propose using an image patch-matching module to calculate the distance between dense local representations, thus determining which category the query image belongs to in the support set.
+Extensive experiments on popular few-shot learning benchmarks demonstrate the superiority of our method over state-of-the-art methods.
+Our source code is available at \url{https://github.com/chenhaoxing/ssformers}.}